SKKUAutoLab/ETSS-07-ImageEnhance/src/mon_extra/vision/segment/sam2/README.md

         ...
 ```

-Please refer to the examples in [video_predictor_example.ipynb](./notebooks/video_predictor_example.ipynb) for details on how to add click or box prompts, make refinements, and track multiple objects in videos.
+Please refer to the examples in [video_predictor_example.ipynb](./notebooks/video_predictor_example.ipynb) (also in Colab [here](https://colab.research.google.com/github/facebookresearch/segment-anything-2/blob/main/notebooks/video_predictor_example.ipynb)) for details on how to add click or box prompts, make refinements, and track multiple objects in videos.

 ## Load from 🤗 Hugging Face